 In return, over 5 million UK passport holders are now said to reside abroad.
-Naturally, the largest cohorts are in Australia, America and Canada, with over 50% of the total, but South Africa and New Zealand also have large populations with UK rather than local passports. (numbers sourced from the UK 2011 census and Wikipedia)
+Naturally, the largest cohorts are in Australia, America and Canada, with over 50% of the total, but South Africa and New Zealand also have large populations with UK rather than local passports.
+(Ref: UK 2011 Census).

 Taken together, we are looking not only at upwards of 12 million people who have moved to a country other than their birth, but an increasing number of their descendants, family and heirs who are also affected by these changes.